luapower/codedit/codedit.md

 ---
 project: codedit
-tagline:     Code editor engine in Lua
+tagline: code editor engine in Lua
 ---

 ##  THIS IS WORK IN PROGRESS / NOTHING TO SEE HERE (YET)